High-Performance-IO/capio/README.md

 CAPIO_APP_NAME=appname
 LD_PRELOAD=libcapio_posix.so
 ./your_app <args>

+killall -USR1 capio_server
 ```

 > [!CAUTION]
 > if `CAPIO_APP_NAME` and `CAPIO_WORKFLOW_NAME` are not set (or are set but do not match the values present in the
 > CAPIO-CL configuration file), CAPIO will not be able to operate correctly!

+> [!tip]
+> To gracefully shhut down the capio server instance, just send the SIGUSR1 signal.
+> the capio_server process will then automatically clean up and terminate itself!

 ---